 Lights!
 Camera!
 Action!
 Hertfordshire on film

-Did you sit up to watch the Oscars?
-The great and good of Hollywood have (hopefully) finished partying now and are happily polishing their awards, but in recognition of the 90th Academy Awards we want to take a moment to honour the unsung heroes of big screen - the locations!
+Are you eager for the Awards season that is upon us?
+The great and good of Hollywood, and Britain, have had a groundbreaking year since the last awards and so in recognition of the big screen we want to take a moment to honour the unsung heroes - the locations!

 Hertfordshire has a rich film heritage, being home to two major studios and with estates, towns and hot spots that have featured in some seriously big box office hits.
 To help you discover Herts' film heritage, we've pulled together a list of our favourite filming locations that are perfect for a spot of ‘set-jetting’.

 So get ready for your close up, Hertfordshire...